robrwo/Net-Statsd-Lite/README.md

 In actually, any values can be logged, and this is often used as a generic histogram for non-timing values (especially since many StatsD daemons do not support the ["histogram"](#histogram) metric type).

+If a `$rate` is specified and less than 1, then a sampling rate will be added. `$rate` must be between 0 and 1.
+Note that sampling rates for timings may not be supported by all statsd servers.

 ## `timing_ms`